JPNZ4/CryptoWatch/readme.md

 The program should display 4 widgets (table, plot, two bars graphs).
 The table data should automatically refresh and be sued to sort columns.
 The user can change which coin is viewed on the plot.

 # Rubric Points Addressed
+Ensure that the application you build will satisfy all criteria for the “README” and “Compiling and Testing” sections, and that the application will satisfy at least 5 total criteria from the rest of the rubric.
+Not all rubric items need to be satisfied in order to pass the project.

 ### README (All Rubric Points REQUIRED)
 - [x] A README with instructions is included with the project.